ibrahim4444-i/ibrahim4444-i/README.md

 - 🌱 I’m currently learning **Artificial Intelligence (AI)**
 - 💬 Ask me about **AI**
-- 📫 How to reach me: **You can reach me via X profile DM: https://x.com/TheProfIB**
+- 📫 How to reach me: **You can reach me via Email: ibrahimmusai4444@gmail.com
 - ⚡ Fun fact: **😎For now, I talk more than my action!**

 ## Skills